Sung Han-bin: Endorsements and collaborations

 Beginning in 2024, Sung has participated in multiple events hosted by both Gucci and Swarovski.
 In 2025, he collaborated with Björk & Berries on the South Korean launch of their "Ros" fragrance, which was released in special packaging to coincide with his birthday.

 Fashion

-In 2024, Sung made his runway debut as a model for the Korean womenswear brand Miss Gee Collection at Seoul Fashion Week.
+Sung debuted as a runway model for Miss Gee Collection at Seoul Fashion Week in 2024 and returned in 2025 to open the show.
 He has also appeared on the covers of several fashion magazines, including Allure Korea, High Cut, Marie Claire Korea, and OK!
 China.

 Philanthropy

 Sung has participated in various philanthropic activities.
 In 2023 and 2024, he took part in the "Love Your W" campaign, a charity initiative organized by W Korea to raise awareness and funds for breast cancer treatment.
+In July 2026, Sung donated to the Korean Committee for Good Neighbors to help the children freely dream their future without giving up due to economic difficulties.